Medicare Eligibility Requirements

 Medicare is available to U.S. citizens or permanent legal residents aged 65 and over.
 Beneficiaries must have lived in the United States for at least 10 years prior to reaching the Medicare age requirement to meet residency standards.
 Some people younger than 65 may be eligible for Medicare if they have a qualifying disability or condition such as ALS (Lou Gehrig’s Disease) or End-Stage Renal Disease (ESRD).

-Part A is offered with no monthly premium only to seniors with a minimum of 40 work credits at the time of retirement.
+Part A is offered with no monthly premium to seniors with a minimum of 40 work credits at the time of retirement.
+Beneficiaries may also qualify for premium-free Part A if they don't meet the Medicare work requirements, as long as their spouse is at least 62 years old and has met the 40-credit work requirement.
 This is equivalent to 10 years of working and paying Medicare taxes.

 The Social Security Administration tracks Americans’ work history and assigns a single credit for every $1,410 a person earned and paid Medicare taxes on.
 A worker may earn up to four credits a year, one every three months, on a maximum annual income of $5,640.
 After 10 years in which all four possible credits have been earned, the 40-credit standard has been met, and the senior becomes eligible for the premium for Part A coverage at $0 a month.